Natural Resources

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-A-horizon should be 2 to 6 inches thick with light to dark brownish gray colors.
-Structure should typically be fine granular at least in the upper A-horizon.
-Some soils have subangular blocky structure parting to weak fine granular. -
+A-horizon should be 2 to 10 inches (5.1 to 25.4 cm) thick.
+Soil colors are light brownish gray (value of 6) when dry and dark grayish brown (value of 4) when moist.
+Structure should typically be fine granular as least in the upper A-horizon.
+Some soils have subangular blocky structure parting to weak fine granular.
+Layers of exposed bedrock occur at or near the surface. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

-Combination of shallow and deep rooted species (shrubs, mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration. -
+Combination of shallow and deep rooted species (mid and tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
+Invasion of introduced cool-season grasses such as Kentucky bluegrass, annual brome, smooth brome, and crested wheatgrass may have an adverse impact infiltration and runoff.

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):